Massachusetts Rental Agreement

 note

 Some Massachusetts cities, like Boston, may require additional disclosures.
-Local laws may apply, not just state laws.
+Always check local laws.

 Massachusetts Landlord Tenant Laws

-• Warranty of Habitability – Massachusetts landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within a “reasonable” time (usually within 14 days) after proper notice from the tenant.
-Failure to repair lets a tenant sue the landlord, terminate the lease, withhold rent, or repair and deduct from the rent.
+• Warranty of Habitability – Massachusetts landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within a “reasonable” time (usually within 14 days) after proper notice.
+Failure to repair lets a tenant sue the landlord, end the lease, withhold rent, or repair and deduct.

-• Evictions – Massachusetts landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to quit, depending on the eviction type.
+• Evictions – Massachusetts landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Massachusetts take between a few weeks to a few months.

-• Security Deposits – Massachusetts caps security deposits at a maximum of one month’s rent.
-Upon lease termination, a landlord must return any unused portion of a security deposit within 30 days.
+• Security Deposits – Massachusetts limits security deposits to one month’s rent.
+When a lease ends, the landlord must return any unused portion of a tenant’s security deposit within 30 days.

-• Lease Termination – Massachusetts tenants must terminate a month-to-month lease with 30 days of advance notice or advance notice equal to the number of days between rental payments, whichever is long.
-(This mostly means 31 days of notice is required for some terminations which pay rent on the same day every month.)
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Massachusetts tenants may end a month-to-month lease with 30 days of advance notice or notice equal to the number of days between rental payments, whichever is longer.
+(This mostly means 31 days of notice is required for some leases which pay rent on the same day every month.)
+Terminating a fixed-term lease early usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Massachusetts landlords can raise rent between lease intervals by as much as they want, as often as they like, as long as they provide at least 30 days of advance notice.
-Late fees likewise have no maximum cap, except for bounced check fees which are capped at $30.
+• Rent Increases and Fees – Massachusetts landlords can raise rent between lease intervals by any amount, at will, as long as they provide at least 30 days of advance notice.
+Late fees have no cap.
+Bounced check fees are capped at $25 (or 1% of the check’s face value, for checks over $2,500).

-• Settling Legal Disputes – Massachusetts allows hearing landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $7,000.
+• Settling Legal Disputes – Massachusetts lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $7,000.
 The state does not allow evictions in small claims.

 To learn more about landlord tenant laws in Massachusetts, click here.